doc4d/docs/docs/Desktop/building.md

 To force the update, simply exclude the current version number of client applications (X-1 and earlier) in the version number range compatible with the server application.
 In this case, the update mechanism will not allow non-updated client applications to connect.
 For example, if the new version of the client-server application is 6, you can stipulate that any client application with a version number lower than 6 will not be allowed to connect.

 The [current version number](#current_version) is set on the Client/Server page of the Build Application dialog box.
-The intervals of authorized numbers are set in the application project using specific [XML keys](#build-application-settings).
+The intervals of authorized numbers are set in the application project using specific [XML keys](#buildapp4dsettings).

 #### Update Error

-If 4D cannot carry out the update of the client application, the client machine displays the following error message: “The update of the client application failed.
-The application is now going to quit.”
+If 4D cannot carry out the update of the client application, the client machine displays the following error message: "The update of the client application failed.
+The application is now going to quit."

 There are many possible causes for this error.
 When you get this message, it is advisable to check the following parameters first off: